 The Trustees are grateful to the CAA for the continued administrative support and secretariat services provided during the year.
-They would also like to thank the CAA for the work of its staff relating to the administration of the APC, renegotiation of the insurance policy and the management of the Trust's activities.
+They would also like to thank the CAA for the work of its staff relating to the administration of the APC and management of the Trust's activities.